smarvin/taco-ci/docs/ci_test.md

    For example, `0824.01`.
  * Every tag must be unique.
 To create more builds, increase the tag build number by 1.
 For example, `01`, `02`, `03`.

-The following sample tag for a connector in the `taco.postgres-unpackaged-jdbc-example` folder will start the pipeline:
+The following sample tag for a connector in the `taco.postgres-unpackaged-jdbc-example` folder starts the pipeline:

 ```taco.postgres-unpackaged-jdbc-example.0824.01```